A Multi-Perspective Benchmark and Moderation Model for Evaluating Safety and Adversarial Robustness: Introduction

 Despite ongoing research efforts, the challenge of aligning LLMs with human values remains unresolved \cite{li2023alpacaeval, zheng2023judgingllmasajudgemtbenchchatbot, jiang2021can}.
-This challenge becomes more evident when LLM moderators are examined in the context of evaluating critical human values within noisy data---specifically, data derived from everyday conversations and multi-turn human-AI conversations.
+This challenge becomes more evident when LLM moderators are examined in the context of evaluating critical human values within noisy data, specifically, data derived from everyday conversations and multi-turn human-AI conversations.

-To address the challenges of AI safety, it is essential to first define its core concepts: hazard, harm, risk, reliability, and safety.

-\begin{itemize} \item \textit{Hazard} is a potential source of harm.
+To address AI safety challenges, it is essential first to define its core concepts: hazard, harm, risk, reliability, and safety. \begin{itemize} \item \textit{Hazard} is a potential source of harm.
 It is a system state or characteristic that, under certain conditions, could lead to an undesirable event or ``accident''.
-Biased training dataset or prompt manipulation to generate convincing misinformation is a common scenario of potential hazard. \item \textit{Harm} in the context of LLMs is defined as a negative consequence/output that may arise due to the realization of a potential hazard.
-The severity level of harm ranges from personal to societal level, thus may have different implication in defining the safety. \item \textit{Risk} is the probability and severity of a specific harm occurring due to a hazard \cite{ai2023artificial}.
+Biased training datasets or prompt manipulation to generate convincing misinformation are common scenarios of potential hazard. \item \textit{Harm} in the context of LLMs is defined as a negative consequence/output that may arise due to the realization of a potential hazard.
+The severity of harm ranges from personal to societal levels, thus may have different implications for defining safety. \item \textit{Risk} is the probability and severity of a specific harm occurring due to a hazard \cite{ai2023artificial}.
 It combines the likelihood of an ``accident'' with the magnitude of its consequences. \item \textit{Reliability} is defined as whether a system functions as intended under expected conditions. \item \textit{Safety} determines whether a system can avoid unacceptable outcomes, even when functioning as intended.
-It is both a state of being---freedom from unacceptable risk---and a practice dedicated to designing systems that prevent hazards from causing harm.
+It is both a state of being, freedom from unacceptable risk, and a practice dedicated to designing systems that prevent hazards from causing harm.
 This distinction is critical, as a system can be reliable but unsafe.
 A clear example is an LLM that consistently produces well-formed sentences but is unsafe because its outputs perpetuate harmful stereotypes. \end{itemize}